 OHCHR has documented evidence of the FARDC, Kamuina Nsapu and Bana Mura all committing extrajudicial killings.
-On 2 June the UN's stabilization mission in the DRC (MONUSCO) reported at least 639 schools and a number of health centers in the Kasaï region have been destroyed or attacked during fighting.
+MONUSCO has reported that hundreds of schools and a number of health centers in the Kasaï region have been destroyed or attacked during fighting.
 The UN has also documented hundreds of children being used as combatants or human shields by Kamuina Nsapu, as well as sexual violence perpetrated against young girls.
-Meanwhile, Bana Mura has targeted populations based upon ethnicity, mutilated women and children, and destroyed villages of alleged supporters of Kamuina Nsapu.
+Meanwhile, Bana Mura has targeted populations based upon ethnicity and destroyed villages of alleged supporters of Kamuina Nsapu.

+Political violence related to the postponed 2016 elections also continues.
 As a result of a failure to hold elections during 2016, mediation between the government and opposition took place under the aegis of the Conference Episcopale du Congo (CENCO).
-On 31 December the negotiations resulted in an agreement calling for elections to be held during 2017 and for President Kabila to abstain from seeking a third term.
-Negotiations on implementation met several complications, resulting in CENCO withdrawing from the process.
-The government has declared that it lacks the capacity to hold elections during 2017.
+On 31 December 2016 the negotiations resulted in an agreement calling for elections to be held during 2017 and for President Joseph Kabila to abstain from seeking a third term.
+On 5 November the government announced that presidential elections would now be held on 23 December 2018.

-The DRC government and MONUSCO needs to ensure that protecting civilians remains their primary priority as they address the ongoing threat posed by various armed groups in both the Kasaï and eastern regions.
-The government must halt support for Bana Mura and condemn the targeting of civilians based upon ethnicity.
+The DRC government and MONUSCO need to ensure that protecting civilians remains their primary priority as they address the ongoing threat posed by various armed groups in both the Kasaï and eastern regions.
+The government must halt support for Bana Mura and condemn the ethnic targeting of civilians.

-The government must take meaningful steps towards ensuring a timely and peaceful transition of power in the DRC, including implementation of the CENCO agreement.
+The government must take meaningful steps towards holding the December 2018 elections and ensuring a timely and peaceful transition of power in the DRC.